Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Abstract

 \section{Abstract}

-Based on mixed-norm Herz spaces, Besov and Triebel-Lizorkin spaces, we introduce the so called mixed-norm Herz-type Besov-Triebel-Lizorkin spaces.
-We present the $\varphi $-transform characterization of these spaces in the sense of Frazier and Jawerth and we prove their Sobolev, Franke and Jawerth embeddings.
-Our embeddings extend and improve Sobolev, Franke and Jawerth embeddings of mixed-norm Besov and Triebel-Lizorkin spaces.
+Based on mixed-norm Herz spaces, we introduce the classes of mixed-norm Herz-type Besov and Triebel-Lizorkin spaces.
+We establish their $\varphi$ -transform characterization in the sense of Frazier and Jawerth and prove Sobolev, Franke and Jawerth embedding theorems for these spaces.
+The obtained Sobolev embeddings extend and improve several known embedding results for mixed-norm Besov and Triebel-Lizorkin spaces.
+As a consequence of our results, the Franke and Jawerth embeddings for mixed-norm Besov and Triebel-Lizorkin spaces are established.

 \keywords{Mixed-norm Herz, Besov space, Triebel-Lizorkin space, Embedding.}